Walkers, trail runners and mountain bikers

 A Station, 2 Springs and a Store

-A rough and ready map converted form a Cyclic Navigator event especially for Xmas 2012 visitors.
+A rough and ready map converted from a Cyclic Navigator event.
 However, it is fairly accurate.

 From Musk Station (on Sunday you can take your bike on the train from Daylesford), you can visit Passing Clouds Winery, Istra Smallgoods, Daylesford Cidery and Leitches Creek mineral spring.